notenot/mnist-keras-dcgan/README.md

 ![img](https://skymind.ai/images/wiki/GANs.png)

-## Tips in Training a Generative Adversarial Network
+## Tips in training a Generative Adversarial Network

 1. When you train the discriminator, hold the generator values constant; and when you train the generator, hold the discriminator constant.
 Each should train against a static adversary.